 Thoughts are more powerful than we think – thinking constantly about your problems can make you miserable.
 But when you ignore your problems and concentrate on the word of God, you will be a happy Christian.

-Meditation helps you deal with sin, the major benefit of meditating on the God word.
+Meditation helps you deal with sin, the major benefit of meditating on the word of God.

 David makes an interesting comment about the word of God

 Thy word have I hid in mine heart, that I might not sin against thee.
 Blessed art thou, O LORD: teach me thy statutes.
 Psalms 105:11

 David had discovered the secret of conquering sin – keeping God’s word in your heart.
 You do this by constantly meditating on it.

 This helps the voice of your conscience to be louder than that other voice that always tries to nudge you over the cliff of sin.